overlookmotel/yauzl-promise/README.md

 If `numEntries` is `0`, `null` or `undefined`, reading will continue until all entries are read.

 WARNING: This is dangerous.
 If ZIP contains a large number of files, could lead to crash due to out of memory.
-Use `.walkEntries()` instead.
+Use `.walkEntries()` or async iteration instead.

 #### `zipFile.walkEntries( callback [, numEntries] )`